viniciussoaresti/whativelearned/architecture/privacyAndSecurityByDesign.md

 - Non-Discrimination: "Could the data be used/is the data being used to discriminate the users?";
 - Accountability: "Is the software (and its organization) informing the government regulators?";

+### Actors:

+Actors involved in all the process:

+- User: Users which concede the data.
+- Controller: Physical or juridical person that controls all decisions related to the form and purpose of personal data;
+- Operator: Who handles the data process, ordered by the controller;
+- Person in charge: Handles the communication between all parties (controller, operator, users and ANPD);
+- ANPD: Brazil's regulatory institution ("Autoridade Nacional de Proteção de Dados"), that is responsible for fiscalization, rule defining and penalty application;
 ### Personal vs Sensitive Data

 Basically, when we're talking about Privacy by Design, personal data is data that can be used to identify the user, such as the name, social security number, address, etc.